Oregon pins hopes on mass timber to boost housing, jobs - Local News 8

 Mass timber is made from layers of wood that are stacked, often in perpendicular layers, then compressed and fastened together to make large panels or beams.
 Already popular in Europe, where it was developed in the 1990s, mass timber is gaining ground in the U.S. The tallest mass timber building in the world, the 25-story Ascent MKE building, opened in Milwaukee last summer, surpassing Norway’s 18-story Mjostarnet tower.

 Proponents of mass timber say it uses less energy and emits less carbon than concrete and steel.
 They also claim it can help reduce wildfire risk, as the material can be made of the smaller trees in a forest’s underbrush.
-They also point to the rural jobs the industry can create.
+And they point to the rural jobs the industry can create.

 The Oregon Mass Timber Coalition received a $41 million federal grant last year to help finance the construction of the housing factory at the Port of Portland.
 Members of the coalition, which is made up of government agencies and Oregon universities, say the factory would make it easier to produce prefabricated homes.